mahmoudimus/mahmoudimus.com/content/python-2-6-4-and-twisted-9-on-os-x-10-6-snow-leopard.rst

 :date: 2009-12-27 02:06
 :author: Mahmoud
 :tags: programming, python, software
+:excerpt: MacOSX architecture flags for Python have really crappy defaults

 I just recently purchased a MacBook Pro, which comes with Snow Leopard installed, and I noticed that it comes with python 2.6.1 installed.
 I